bareos/bareos/docs/manuals/source/DeveloperGuide/ReleasingBareos.rst

 Prepare the git commits and tags
 --------------------------------
-There is a helper script :file:`prep-release.sh` that will help with the process.
+There is a helper script :file:`prepare-release.sh` that will help with the process.
 You can just call the script and it will handle the version-dependant things that need to happen for the release.
 The script will also prepare all git commits that are required to release the new version and set the correct git tags.